drewlyton/blog-posts/Rubber Ducking Docs.md

 What changed?
 Well, to get help with their issue, Player_1 was able to just *send the doc* to Player_2.
 That doc contained all the relevant information and context which made it easy for Player_2 to come up to speed and provide deep, meaningful, actionable feedback instantly.

 In this example, the solution recommended by Player_2 worked.
 However, even in the case where it didn't, *there was still no wasted time*.
-Player_1 would have still been able to test the solution while Player_2 was on their meeting.
+Player_1 would have still been able to test the solution and gain new information even while Player_2 was on their meeting.
+No one stayed blocked because of someone else's calendar.

+But wait, there's a bonus round.
+If you or your team want to write more technical blog posts...

+## The document is a draft.
+Every problem you've experienced has probably been experienced by someone else.

 \*Thanks goes to Keith Stolte for giving me this book for Christmas.